simonwmatthews/DirichletMagmaMix/README.md

 ## Installation

-DirichletMagmaMix is available on pip, and can be installed using the terminal command `pip install DirichletMagmaMix`.
+DirichletMagmaMix is available on pip, and can be installed using the terminal command:

+`pip install DirichletMagmaMix`.

 ## Run DirichletMagmaMix in the cloud